Bangladesh Academy for Rural Development

-In order to effectively implement these six priorities, the Academy took initiative in the sixties.

 BARD is an autonomous organization under the Department of Rural Development and Cooperatives of the Ministry of Local Government, Rural Development and Cooperatives.
 The Board is governed by a 21-member Board of Directors whose Chairman is the Honorable Minister of the Ministry of Local Government, Rural Development and Cooperatives.
 The director general serves as the chief executive of the academy, to which an additional director general and nine directors provide assistance.
 All the activities of the Academy are conducted through nine departments, with one director acting as the head.
 BARD gained fame at home and abroad for the “Cumilla Model” of rural development invented by the Academy.
 BARD received the “Shadhinata Padak” in the Year 1986 for his special contribution to rural development.
 The number of officers and employees of the BARD is 365.

-The academy is known for implementing the Comilla Model in the 1960s that has been internationally recognised as a model project for rural development in the developing countries.
+The academy is known for implementing the Comilla Model in the 1960s, that has been internationally recognised as a model project for rural development in the developing countries.

 Foundation

-East Pakistan Academy for Rural Development was established in 1959 in Comilla as EPARD under the initiative of Dr Akhtar Hameed Khan who became the institution's founder-Director.
+East Pakistan Academy for Rural Development was established in 1959 in Comilla as EPARD under the initiative of Dr. Akhtar Hameed Khan who became the institution's founder or director.
 After the Bangladesh War of Independence, the institution was renamed to its present form.